 This green space offers plenty of benches for you to take a break and watch the water.

-Walking south along the riverbank leads to a giant working paddleboat, as well as Woldenburg Park, and the new Holocaust Memorial.
+Walking south along the riverbank leads to a giant working paddleboat, Woldenburg Park, and the new Holocaust Memorial.

 Walk Magazine Street in the Garden District

-Magazine Street follows the curve of the Mississippi, running six miles from the French Quarter in the east to Audubon Park in the west.
+Magazine Street follows the Mississippi's curve, running six miles from the French Quarter in the east to Audubon Park in the west.

 The street is lined with a mix of commercial buildings, shops, restaurants, and historic homes dating back to the 19th century.